Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Off-resonant cavity modifications

 \subsection{Effective spin Hamiltonian}

-The exact calculation of $J$, even in a purely electronic model, is generally challenging.
+The exact calculation of $J$, even without the cavity, is generally challenging.
 Therefore, $J$ is usually calculated perturbatively in the parameter $t/U$, in the strong coupling limit $t \ll U$ where electrons effectively localize to the lattice sites.
 Here, we use a similar approach, and perform a cavity Schrieffer-Wolff transformation (see \cref{sec:appdx_sw_transform}) to perturbatively eliminate doubly occupied sites, and effectively map the correlated electronic problem onto a photon dressed Heisenberg model~\cite{weberCavityrenormalizedQuantum2023,grunwaldCavitySpectroscopy2024,sentefQuantumClassical2020,vinasbostromControllingMagnetic2023}